GuilhermeCarra/nodejs-ecommerce/readme.md

 npm run node
 ````
 ## Credentials
 The "database script" populates some **users** on DB with different roles.
-Check the following examples:
+Use the following examples:
 * Regular user
 ````
 email: user@user.com